 He also has features of aquatic divinity; in fact, he is called “the one who dresses in the sea” and “the one who vivifies the seed in the water”.

 He is depicted in the form of a red man with three heads, four arms, and three legs, dark eyes, and flames that come out of his mouth, always astride a ram.
-In his hands, he holds the tools to rekindle the fire and the spoon of sacrifices.
+He holds the tools to rekindle the fire and the spoon of sacrifices in his hands.

 In other representations, it has seven tongues and hair of fire or a golden body, powerful teeth, a thousand horns and a thousand eyes.